oscbyspro/Ultimathnum/README.md

 At some point, you'll want to convert your binary integers to a human-readable format.
 When that happens, the description(as:) or init(\_:as:) methods let you perform the common radix conversions through TextInt.
 The latter uses a fixed number of non-generic and non-inlinable algorithms, which are shared by all binary integers.
-This is an intentional size over performance optimization, although it still goes brrr.
+This is an intentional size-over-performance optimization, although it still goes brrr.

 ```swift